 WHERE TO EAT IN BANFF NATIONAL PARK

 This was actually the main dining lounge at our hotel but besides its convenience, the food was also amazing.
 The breakfast there had plenty of options from locally sourced bacon and sausage to healthier alternatives like fruit and yogurt.

 Our first dinner in Banff was at Sleeping Buffalo and they completely blew my socks off.
 Let’s start with the perfect wine pairings (they knew the way to my heart…) to the elk tenderloin and the QUINOA CHOCOLATE CAKE!!!
 Be still my heart.

 And because we were completely spoiled, we actually had the chance to meet Chef Kelly (executive chef of Sleeping Buffalo) who also did a cooking class with us.
 I especially loved the focus on local meats and learning about where they source their ingredients from.
 They try to keep everything as local as possible.
 I may or may not have asked for a tour of the farm…no shame.

-This place is brand new and the first distillery of its kind to open in Banff.
+This place is the first distillery of its kind to open in Banff.
 The food is all campfire inspired (think rustic-comfort), which actually turned out to have a lot of healthy options.
 I opted for the Hikers Bowl (Kale, arugula, pears, blueberries, trail mix, yogurt vinaigrette) and then quickly unhealthified it with a midday caesar and cornbread.
 YOLO.